-My preliminary thought around the implications of “awake” machines started in graduate school at UPENN (were I studied psychology / cognitive science), but was heightened by reading the essays of folks like Ben Goertzel and Nick Bostrom – and reading about the neuroscience research of Braingate and Ted Berger.
+My preliminary thinking on the implications of “awake” machines began in graduate school at UPENN, where I studied positive psychology and cognitive science, but was heightened by reading the essays of folks like Ben Goertzel and Nick Bostrom, as well as the neuroscience research of BrainGate and Ted Berger.

-You can see and interact with the entire set of responses from this interview series in this previous article highlighting our AI consciousness consensus.
-Below is a highlight of the responses (my timeline period), with 8 researchers predicting 2036-2060 as the timeframe where sentient machines are likely to emerge:
+You can see and interact with the entire set of responses from this poll in a previous article highlighting our AI consciousness consensus.
+Below is a highlight of the responses, organized by pre-provided timeframes, with eight researchers predicting 2036-2060 as the timeframe in which sentient machines are likely to emerge:

-While having an “awake” computer doesn’t seem to have grand ethical ramifications itself, it should be noted that most people (and indeed many philosophers) agree that it is in fact consciousness that makes something morally relevant, “good” or “bad”, if you will.
+While having an “awake” computer doesn’t seem to have grand ethical ramifications in and of itself, it’s worth noting that most people (and a great many philosophers) agree that consciousness is what makes something morally relevant—”good” or “bad”—if you will.

-A hypothetical computer “awareness” – assuming it followed the trajectory of other computer technologies over years of development – could be expected to be… more “aware” by the year, potentially trumping the self-reflective and sensory capacity of animals… or of man.
+A hypothetical computer “awareness”—assuming it followed the trajectory of other computer technologies over years of development—could be expected to be more “aware” each passing year, potentially trumping the self-reflective and sensory capacity of animals, or even of man.

 In terms of moral gravity at stake, here’s how the thought experiment goes: